isaacnmm/pestpolicy-hugo2XX/content/posts/best-gravity-feed-spray-gun-for-woodworking/index.md

 ####  Best Budget/Beginner Option: Central Pneumatic (Harbor Freight) HVLP "Purple Gun"

-It’s almost a legend in the DIY community.
+Itâ€™s almost a legend in the DIY community.
 This incredibly inexpensive gun has no right to be as good as it is.
 While it lacks the refinement of a premium tool, it is a fully functional HVLP gun that can produce truly excellent results with a little practice.
-It’s the perfect, low-risk way to learn the fundamentals of spray finishing.
-If you get serious, you’ll eventually upgrade, but you may never get rid of your trusty purple gun.
+Itâ€™s the perfect, low-risk way to learn the fundamentals of spray finishing.
+If you get serious, youâ€™ll eventually upgrade, but you may never get rid of your trusty purple gun.

 ###  Beyond the Gun: Your Essential Support System